lb42/Ossian-1773/README.md

  - poem
  - preface

 This list combines types that have a structural function (fragment, duan, book) with others that are purely descriptive (advertisement, argument, poem).
-Nothing wrong with that, but I still find this "divs all the way down approach" somewhat problematic, and that for for two reasons.
+Nothing wrong with that, but I still find this "divs all the way down" approach somewhat problematic, and that for for two reasons.
 Firstly a `<div>` is supposedly something incomplete, which is true of (for example) the argument prefixed to each poem or book, but not of the book or poem itself.
 Secondly, the relation between the argument and the poem requires that the two be siblings within some larger entity, but the poem is not really an incomplete part of that entity in quite the same way as the argument.
 Furthermore, in the 1773 edition, we have some texts which are undivided (*Carricthura* for example) along with others which are divided variously into "duan"s (*Cathlona*) or "book"s (*Fingal*).
 Should each book of *Fingal* be treated as a single text?
 Should the whole of *Fingal* be treated as a single text?
 Can't we have both?

 Values such as `maintext` and `poem` in the list above ring alarm bells indicating that these ontological issues are being evaded.
 Since the TEI in its wisdom already provides a mechanism for coping with exactly this (not at all unusual) kind of macrostructure, why not use it?
 I refer of course to the element `<group>`.

 The Ossian Online version of the 1763 edition is encoded as a single <text> element.
 This is divided into a `<front>` which contains a `<titlePage>` and four `<div>`s of prefatory matter, and a `<body>` which contains everything else.
 The body is subdivided into seven `<div type="poem">`s, each corresponding with a work listed in the table of contents.
 Five of these "poem"s contain a `<div type="argument">` followed by a `<div type="maintext">`; in the other two (Fingal and Temora), these `argument` and `maintext` divisions are subdivisions of an intermediate `<div type="book">` or `<div type="luan">` respectively.

 My version of the 1773 edition, which contains essentially the same material but in a different order, prefers to treat each distinct work as a `<text>`, with a `<front>` containing a titlepage or half title and the argument, followed by a `<body>`, if the work is not further subdivided, or by a `<group>` if it is.
 A `<group>`, combines a number of lower-level `<text>` elements, each again with a `<front>` and a `<body>`.
 I also  treat each of the two volumes of the 1773 edition as a `<group>`.
+The file `driver.tei` embeds each file in the structure using xInclude; it is commented to explain what's going on (a bit).